- States open special enrollment periods to enroll uninsured

 All 50 states utilize Medicaid waivers to improve access to services

 Under Section 1135 of the Social Security Act, the Centers for Medicare and Medicaid Services (CMS) can waive certain Medicaid, Medicare, and CHIP rules during times of emergency.
 Once President Trump declared a nationwide state of emergency, states were able to make use of 1135 waivers in order to improve access to medical services during the emergency period.

-As of the end of March, CMS has approved 1135 waivers for 34 states.
+As of mid-May, CMS has approved 1135 waivers for all 50 states, as well as the District of Columbia, Puerto Rico, the Northern Mariana Islands, and the U.S. Virgin Islands.
 The states have asked for varying provisions, including suspension of prior authorization, allowing out-of-state providers to be reimbursed by the state’s Medicaid program, and allowing services to be provided in alternate facilities.
-These 1135 waivers have thus-far been approved for:

 The ACA allows for a three-month grace period for people who receive premium subsidies in the exchange.
 But for those who aren’t getting subsidies – which includes everyone who buys coverage outside the exchange – the grace period is generally only one month long.

 In an effort to prevent coverage terminations at a time when many Americans are facing income instability, many states are asking or requiring state-regulated insurers to be more flexible with how they handle late premiums: